dockware/web/README.md

 ## License

-Dockware Flex is provided under the MIT license.
+Dockware web is provided under the MIT license.
 As with all Docker images, this project may include software under other licenses.
 Users are responsible for ensuring compliance with all relevant licenses for software contained within the image.